nanafox/hng-stage-zero-api/README.md

     pip install -r requirements.txt
     ```

+4. Set the required variables in the `env` file.
+See `.env.template` for how to
+   set it up.

-4. Run the application:
+5. Run the application:

     ```bash
     fastapi dev app/main.py
     ```

-5. Access the swagger documentation at [http://localhost:8000/swagger-doc](http://localhost:8000/swagger-doc)
+6. Access the swagger documentation at [http://localhost:8000/swagger-doc](http://localhost:8000/swagger-doc)

-6. API Documentation is available at:
+7. API Documentation is available at:
    [http://localhost:8000/docs](http://localhost:8000/docs)

 ## Language Stack